ObjectBoxPC/olq/README.md

 The program is compatible with Emojicode 0.7.0 and later (latest version tested is Emojicode 1.0 beta 2).

+## Erlang

+The program is compatible with Erlang/OTP 17.

+The program cannot be run with `escript` directly because `escript` expects the first line to be an interpreter line or "shebang."
+While the module and export attributes are usually optional for programs run with `escript`, they must be included here because the program must be compiled first.

 ## F#

 The program is compatible with F# 2.0.